onera/Noda/doc/source/getting_started.rst

 solutions in the cases where these exist.
 Running simulations requires data --- this is why Noda ships with some example data.
 Jobs in the ``tests`` folder are always run using the data in the ``noda/data`` folder.
-Test jobs are also used as examples in the documentation: see :ref:`basic_use`.
+Test jobs are also used as examples in the documentation: see :doc:`basic_use`.
 The data and job files are a good starting point to prepare your own data and jobs.

 As shown above, in addition to an input file and a running script, test job